Damil Dankerlui

-Damil Serena Dankerlui Wadilie (born 24 August 1996) is a professional footballer who plays as a right-back for Stjarnan.
+Damil Serena Dankerlui Wadilie (born 24 August 1996) is a professional footballer who plays as a right-back for Icelandic club Stjarnan.
 Born in the Netherlands, he plays for the Suriname national team.

 Club career

 Early career

 Born and raised in Almere Haven to parents from Suriname, Dankerlui began his football career with local SV Almere before transferring to nearby FC Omniworld in 2005.
 In 2010, the club was then rebranded as Almere City FC, from where Dankerlui transferred to the youth ranks of partner club Ajax at the age of 16 two years later.

 Ajax

 While registered as part of the clubs' B1 selection (under-17 team), he made his professional debut in the Dutch Eerste Divisie on 22 October 2013, playing for the reserves team Jong Ajax as a 69th-minute substitute for Derwin Martina, in a 5–1 away loss against VVV-Venlo.
 The following season saw Dankerlui registered with the A1 selection (under-19 team), where he made his continental debut at youth level in the UEFA Youth League on 21 October 2014, in a 2–2 draw against Barcelona.
 Despite appearing on the bench for the first team of Ajax, he was never substituted on, plying his trade for the reserves team before leaving the club in January 2018.